Aggregate-Intellect/sherpa/docs/How_To/Tutorials/document_reader.rst

         llm: ${llm}
         shared_memory: ${shared_memory}
         name: QA Sherpa
-        description: You are a Question answering assistant helping users to find answers to the text.
+        description: You are a question answering assistant helping users to find answers to to their questions.
 Based on the input question, you will provide the answer from the text ONLY.
         agent_config: ${agent_config}
         num_runs: 1
         actions:
             - ${doc_search}

-The _target_ keys tell Sherpa which classes to use to instantiate various objects.
+The `_target_` keys tell Sherpa which classes to use to instantiate various objects.

 The DocumentSearch action is defined in the `doc_search` field.
 You can change the `filename` attribute to the PDF file you want to use.
 The `embedding_function` attribute is set to the SentenceTransformerEmbeddings class, which is used to convert text into vectors.
 The `k` attribute is set to 4, which is the number of search results to return.